cassiestephen/ColiSave/README.md

-# ColicMaster
+# ColiSave
-Colic Master is a CRUD web application created using Django for managing and storing information about horses that have experienced colic.
+ColiSave is a CRUD web application created using Django for managing and storing information about horses that have experienced colic.
 It is intended for use in a veterinary clinic.
 The app is complete with a Machine Learning Model that predicts the outocome of a colic episode with ~80% accuracy.

 # Features